-IDRA submitted the following comments in response to the U.S. Department of Education’s proposed changes to Title IX federal policy that was created in 1972 to ensure non-discrimination of students based on gender.
+IDRA submitted the following comments on January 30, 2019, in response to the U.S. Department of Education’s proposed changes to Title IX federal policy that was created in 1972 to ensure non-discrimination of students based on gender.

 The Intercultural Development Research Association (IDRA) submits this comment in response to the proposed rule regarding Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, published on November 29, 2018 (83 Fed.
 Reg.
 61462).

 IDRA’s comment is based on 45 years of working with educators, parents and children in underserved communities in Texas and across the nation.
 IDRA has a record of utilizing a wide range of services to help school districts respond to equity concerns, including gender discrimination that occurs in K-12.
 We find that these inequities continue into higher education.

 For 45 years and counting, IDRA has worked to assure equity and educational opportunity for every child, focusing especially on students of color, immigrant students, students who are economically disadvantaged, and English learner students (collectively herein, “underserved students”).
 For example, we have aided with the design and implementation of many successful programs under grants administered under Titles I, II, III and IV of ESEA.
 Since the 1970s, IDRA has assisted schools in meeting their civil rights obligations owed to schoolchildren.
 Among our many services, we help schools improve engagement with diverse communities of learners, increase educators’ cultural competence, and reduce bias.
 IDRA’s work in educational research, evaluation, and policy advocacy on behalf of underserved students, together with its extensive experience in family and community engagement – among other areas – form a strong basis for its policy perspectives and recommendations at the federal level.